sungjk77/hw10-Team-Profile-Generator/README.md

 - Added a counter to display total number of members entered
 - Added a brief description in HTML file generated
 - Added error checking on submitting a unique ID #
+- ID will only accept numbers and show an error if you attempt to put in anything else

 Table of Contents